Individual Indian Files

 About Individual Indian Files

 Researchers should note that the Individual Indian files pertain only to the agencies listed below.
-The Five Civilized Tribes and the Chilocco Indian School will not have Individual Indian files.
+The Five Tribes and the Chilocco Indian School do not have Individual Indian files.

 - Darlington – 3 boxes, 1,500 pages